GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Mace
 This warhammer is well made.
 It can be thrown as a thrown blade, but inflicts an attack as a club when thrown this way. *When thrown while aimed, you may have it inflict its critical hit as though it were a fire attack.
 If user has warrior mastery with maces, they gain a +2 bonus for the purpose of inflicting a critical hit*.

+**Whip of Thorns and Frost** (*unique*)
+$10,000 , 2 lbs.
+Flail
+Made of a smooth slender and flexible branch of an unknown plant.
+Unlike most whips, this can actually harm a foe.
+It needs not be wound to attack, but still gains the bonus for having an additional winding action before attacking.
+Inflicts a thrown blade attack.
+If the attack qualifies to damage armo, is a critical hit, *or is successful in any degree against an undead creature*, it also inflicts a piercing attack.

+If name is known, when pressing attack, *the attack can be changed to either cutting or cold.
+Alternatively the critical hit effect of the standard attack can be changed to that of a cold, cutting, or piercing*.

 **Wicked Spike** (*unique*)
 $5,700 , 4 lbs.
 Warpick